pippim/pippim.github.io/hyperlink.md

 You can install *Hyperlink Recipe Baker*, **HRB** for short, on your own website.
 For this purpose a
 [scaled down version](https://pippim.github.io/hrb.html "Specially designed webpage easier to understand"){:target="_blank"}
+has been created for you to include on your own website.

 The easiest way is highlight the code in the the GitHub Repository